sureshbathala01/Primary-Vagrant/README.md

 Finally, and you can do this two ways...
 If you've created your site as a folder in the Primary Vagrant www folder just add a file callend *pv-hosts* to it that includes the domain name(s) (one per line) for your project.
 If your site is outside of the Primary Vagrant folder I would recommend creating *www/my-sites/pv-hosts* to hold the domain names.
 This will make sure you can access your sites by whatever domain names you need.

-After the configuration above has been added, simply run `vagrant valt` and then `vagrant up` to trigger the changes and host file updates.
+After the configuration above has been added, simply run `vagrant halt` and then `vagrant up` to trigger the changes and host file updates.

 ### Changing configuration options